Dad, thanks for the gift of travel

-When I graduated from high school, Dad gave me the VW van and with my brother and two friends we took off on our own camping trip across Europe.
+When I graduated from high school, Dad gave me the VW van.
+My brother, two friends, and I took off on our own camping trip across Europe.
 We had a blast.
-Little did we know that he had adjusted the gas pedal to keep us from driving too fast.
+Little did we know that my dad had adjusted the gas pedal to keep us from driving too fast.
 Of course, it made driving over the Alps very slow, indeed.

-But, the life of four high school grads on the road was a heady experience.
+But, the life of four high school grads on the road was a heady experience, even at a top speed of 100 kph.
 We looped through Europe from Austria to Germany to Denmark and across to Sweden.
-In Stockholm, the discos closed by pulling the blinds up at 1 a.m. and letting the sun shine in.
-I thought I had lost a friend to a beautiful Swedish girl one night, but eventually we kidnapped him and took him to Oslo with us.
+In Stockholm, the discos closed by pulling the blinds up at 1 a.m. and letting the sunshine in.
+I thought I had lost a friend to a beautiful Swedish girl one night.
+Eventually, we kidnapped him and took him to Oslo with us.

 After that summer, I headed to the University of New Hampshire.
 I still would fly home on holidays to visit Dad and Mom, who had retired in Naples, Italy, after a couple of years working as an executive in London.

 Thanks, Dad, for setting me on such a wonderful path of life.
-Every day is special and every adventure a gift because of you.
+Every day is special and every gift of travel is an adventure because of you.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.